 - Weakens Immune System

 Stress hormones will weaken your immune system and reduce your body’s response to foreign invaders.
 It makes you more vulnerable to catching infections and getting sick.
 It also takes you longer to recover from illnesses.

 There may be times that you may feel the need for crying or breaking things to relieve stress.
 It is because constant tension that makes you less patient and more irritable, less able to focus on things that are important, and will impact the way you perceive the world and yourself.

 - Prevent Better Self Esteem

 Feeling unconfident about yourself is another psychological effect that can happen when under stress.
-It tends us to feel like failures and can affect how we think of ourselves in the long run.
+It tends to feel like a failure and can affect how we think of ourselves in the long run.